KastenKlicker/SecureServerBackup/README.md

 # SecureServerBackup
 More secure version of ZombieStriker's ServerRestorer.

+Backup your server fast without lags or freeze and upload them to a SFTP/FTPS server.

 Additional Features:
   - Paper API
   - Backup to multiple servers using H2 Database